 All students are required to have an updated Certificate of Immunization, prior to entering kindergarten or first grade or prior to re-entering the higher grades as mandated by the State of Alabama (Code of Alabama 1975, § 16-30-4).
-For more information regarding the Baldwin County Public School System's immunization requirements and exemptions, please visit the Health Services page on the Board's website.
+For more information regarding back-to-school immunization requirements, , please visit the Alabama Department of Public Health website.